Aleph-Alpha/intelligence-layer-sdk/README.md

 ## How to use this in your project

-To install this as a dependency in your project, you will need to get a [Github access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+To install this as a dependency in your project, you need a [Github access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 Set your access token: